Simple Query¶

 Multiple Queries¶

-Select multiple query conditions, and data is displayed grouped by the selected filter items.
+Select multiple query conditions, and data is displayed grouped by the selected filtering items.
 Click the AS button to add an alias for each query condition, making it easier to distinguish the display of query results.
-If you want the added alias to be displayed directly on the chart, click the Legend on the right > Position, and select Bottom or Right.
+If you want the added alias to be directly displayed on the chart, click the Legend on the right > Position, and select Bottom or Right.

 Prerequisite

-Label attributes have been set for hosts in Infrastructure > Hosts.
+Label properties have been set for hosts in Infrastructure > Hosts.

 Add Filter¶